SysKitTeam/docs-spdockit/faq/activation-faq.md

 SPDocKit Non-Production licenses can only be used on non production environments, such as DEV, UAC or QA.
 If you have more non production than production farms, then the charge for non-production licenses is significantly cheaper than production licenses.
 [Contact us](https://www.spdockit.com/support/contact-us/) with the info on how many production vs. non production farms you have, and we will put together a quote that best suits your needs.

 ### Where can I find the EULA for SPDocKit?
-Our End User License Agreement is located at the following [link](https://www.syskit.com/eula).
+Our End-User License Agreement is located at the following [link](https://www.syskit.com/eula).

 ### I forgot my password — can you tell me how to reset it?
 To reset your password, please go to the [following link](https://my.syskit.com/ForgotPassword.aspx).